daniela-artica/operator-performance-analytics/README.md

   **3. Operators handling only outgoing calls:** Four inefficient operators were identified, as they rank in the bottom 25% in terms of the number of outgoing calls.

--Correlation analysis showed that the call volume is a crucial factor that impacts an operator's efficiency.
+- Correlation analysis showed that the call volume is a crucial factor that impacts an operator's efficiency.
 A high workload is closely linked to higher levels of inefficiency, suggesting that monitoring and managing workload are essential for optimizing operator efficiency.

 ## Key Insights

-1 **Correlation analysis:**
+1. **Correlation analysis:**

   - A strong positive correlation was found between the number of calls handled by an operator and the wait time, implying that higher call volume may signal an increase of waiting times and, therefore, an operator's inefficiency.